-GOP leader McConnell hospitalized after fall, spokesman says
+Senate GOP leader Mitch McConnell hospitalized after fall

 The Senate, where the average age is 65, has been without several members recently due to illness.

-The office of Sen. Dianne Feinstein, D-Calif., 90, said she was hospitalized last week to be treated for shingles.

 Sen. John Fetterman, D-Pa., 53, who suffered a stroke during his campaign last year, was expected to remain out for some weeks as he received care for clinical depression.
+And Sen. Dianne Feinstein, D-Calif., 90, said last week that she had been hospitalized to be treated for shingles.

+The Democratic absences have proven a challenge for Senate Majority Leader Chuck Schumer, D-N.Y., who is already navigating a very narrow 51-49 majority.

+The Republicans, as the minority party, have had an easier time with intermittent absences.
+It is unclear if McConnell will be out on Thursday and if that would have an effect on scheduled votes.
+South Dakota Sen. John Thune is the Senate’s No. 2 Republican.